 What is "Kamokawa Hand-Stretched Somen Restaurant Menkurado"?

-Kamogatacho, Asakuchi City, Okayama Prefecture, is known as a producer of hand-pulled noodles, thanks to the clean water that springs from the nearby Mount Yosho, the high-quality wheat grown in the Seto Inland Sea basin, and salt produced in the salt fields along the Seto Inland Sea coast.
+Kamogata-cho, Asakuchi City Okayama Prefecture , is known as a producer of hand-pulled noodles, thanks to the clean water that springs from the nearby Mount Yosho, the high-quality wheat grown in the Takahashi River River basin, and the salt produced in the salt fields along the Setouchi Inland Sea coast.

-Kamokawa Hand-pulled Somen Restaurant Menkurado is a noodle-themed facility that can be enjoyed by people of all ages, from children to adults, where you can enjoy a menu using hand-pulled somen noodles, a local specialty, buy souvenirs at the direct sales store, and even enjoy a foot bath at the entrance.
+Kamokawa Hand-pulled Somen Restaurant Menkurado is a noodle-themed facility that can be enjoyed by people of all ages, from children to adults, where you can enjoy a menu using local specialty hand-pulled somen noodles, buy souvenirs at the direct sales store, and even take a foot bath at the entrance.

 The big waterwheel along the road is the landmark

 A large waterwheel spinning along the road catches your eye.
 The large parking lot is always full at lunchtime.
-Kamogata has long been an area where noodles have been made, but waterwheels became more widely used in the latter half of the Edo period, and were used to mill wheat grown in the neighborhood.
-This is a reproduction of that scene, the "Tenobe no Sato Kamote Large Waterwheel."
+Kamogata has long been an area where noodles have been made, but the use of waterwheels became more common in the latter half of the Edo period, and they were apparently used to mill wheat grown in the vicinity.
+This is the "Tenobe no Sato Kamote Large Waterwheel," a reproduction of that style.

 Nagashi somen noodles at "Menkurado Restaurant"

-I ordered the Nagashi somen noodles that I was looking forward to.
-They started boiling them after I ordered, and the freshly boiled noodles were brought to me in 2-3 minutes.
-It was quite a large portion!
-790 yen seemed quite reasonable in this day and age.
-Each seat was equipped with Nagashi somen noodles.
-The seats are relatively spacious, so families and groups can enjoy it.
+I was looking forward to ordering Nagashi somen noodles straight away.
+They start boiling them after you order, and freshly boiled noodles are brought to you in 2-3 minutes.
+They're quite filling!
+790 yen seems very reasonable in this day and age.
+Each seat is equipped with Nagashi somen noodles.
+The seats are relatively spacious, so families and groups can enjoy the experience.

 Nagashi somen starts

-When the water starts to flow, the nagashi somen process begins!
-I wanted to eat the deliciously boiled somen before it got soggy.
-Since I was filming alone, I used a tripod and a mobile phone remote, pouring the noodles myself from the top, then running along with the flow of the noodles to pick them up just before the colander (lol).
-After a few times, I got the hang of it and was able to avoid dropping them into the colander.
+Once the water starts flowing, the nagashi somen noodles start!
+I want to eat the deliciously boiled somen noodles before they get soggy.
+Since I was filming alone, I used a tripod and a mobile phone remote camera, pouring the noodles myself from the top, then running along with the flow of the noodles to pick them up just before they reach the colander, repeating this process over and over (lol).
+After doing it a few times, I got the hang of it and was able to avoid dropping them into the colander.

 Pour it yourself from the top!

 Freshly boiled somen noodles gradually harden over time.
-If you pour too much at once, it will get lost in the colander, so you have to loosen a small amount and pour it down the top, then run to catch it just before the colander!
+If you pour too much at once, they will get lost in the strainer, so you need to loosen a small amount and pour it from the top, then run to catch it just before the strainer!
 It's a busy but fun job.

 There's a trick to removing the noodles!